 Supplement your Superannuation with a Unit Linked Investment Bond

-A Centuria Investment Bond is a tax effective and flexible investment that can be utilised by investors to supplement their superannuation.
+A Centuria Investment Bond is a tax effective, flexible investment that can be used by investors to supplement their superannuation.

 The limitations of Superannuation

 1. Limited contributions

 To contribute to superannuation an investor needs to meet eligibility rules.
 This requires the investor to be under age 65 or, if aged 65 to 75, they need to meet a work test.
 If eligible, contribution caps will limit the amount of contributions that can be made to superannuation.

 Contributions from an employer (including amounts paid under a salary sacrifice agreement) and contributions for which a personal tax deduction is claimed cannot exceed $25,000 in a financial year.

 Personal after-tax contributions are not taxed on amounts up to the non-concessional (personal after-tax) contributions cap which is $100,000 in a financial year.
 Where an investor is under age 65, they may be able to combine the limits for three years to contribute up to $300,000 in a single year.
 This is subject to the new transfer balance cap of $1.6 million.

 Superannuation receives tax concessions, but in exchange, access to money is restricted until a “condition of release” is met.
 This generally means that the investor will not be able to withdraw or use the money until they have reached “preservation age” and have retired.

 Preservation age is 55 for an investor born before 1 July 1960 but increases up to age 60 for those born after this date.
 In some cases, such as permanent disability, earlier access may be allowed.